 Finally, I recognized what I was doing to myself and began to stop basing my success on other’s approval.
 Shame for what it is, a feeling of worthlessness, after rejection, of being cast out.
 Guilt is concerned with doing something wrong whereas the definition of shame is believing that somehow you are bad by association.
 It carries with it the sense that there is nothing to be done to purge its burdensome and toxic presence.
 This shame usually raises its head when my relationships do not work out because the other decides I am not the “one” hence leaves.
-I would spiral downward with other abandonment issues.
+I would spiral downward with abandonment issues.
 There is also the confusion between shame and guilt in my thinking of it.
-My self-incriminations at times, still haunt me, but as I grow older, I am learning to discipline those thoughts by differentiating between the wheat (guilt) from the chaff (shame).
+My self-incriminations at times, still haunt me, but as I grow older, I am learning to discipline those thoughts by differentiating between the wheat (healthy kind of guilt) from the chaff (shame).
 If the first beatitude is about the poverty of spirit, I wonder if that doesn’t define shame?

 The Beatitudes are a study in paradox or mystery of Jesus’s teachings.
 It depicts the epitome of an attitude of service and humility.
 Pastor Kyle Idleman says that, in the first Beatitude, “Jesus says there is a blessing that comes when you reach the end of yourself.
 That’s what it means to be poor in spirit.
 You reach a place where you are broken, and you do not have what it takes.”